-- the expense, timing and outcome of legal and governmental proceedings, investigations and information requests relating to, among other matters, our disclosure and accounting practices, including the impact by our settlement with the SEC, pending and ongoing investigations by the U.S. and PRC authorities, a number of pending litigations, including putative class actions, and other investigations or proceedings that are ongoing or may be initiated; - the outcome and effect of the ongoing restructuring of our financial obligations and our ability to obtain sufficient offshore funding to complete the restructuring; - our ability to manage the transition to our current management team, the success of the management in assuming their roles and the ability of the management to implement and achieve our strategies and goals as they develop; - our ability to manage the transition to our current board of directors and the success of these individuals in their roles as members of the board of directors of the Company; - the effect of the non-reliance identified in, and the resultant restatement of, certain of our previously issued financial results; the material weakness in our internal control over financial reporting that we identified; and any claims, investigations or proceedings (and any costs, expenses, use of resources, diversion of management time and efforts, liability and damages that may result therefrom), negative publicity or reputational harm that has arisen or may arise as a result; - the effectiveness of the measures implemented to remediate the material weakness in our internal control over financial reporting that we identified, our deficient control environment and the contributing factors leading to the misstatement of our results and the impact such measures may have on us and our businesses; - potential additional litigation and regulatory investigations (and any costs, expenses, use of resources, diversion of management time and efforts, liability and damages that may result therefrom), negative publicity and reputational harm on us, products and business that may result from the recent public scrutiny of our business, disclosure and accounting practices; - the impacts of changes and developments in the international geopolitical environment; - the impacts of changes and developments in regulatory policies in China and the United States; - the impacts of the COVID-19 pandemic on our business, such as the impacts on our supply chain; and our substantial debt (and potential additional future indebtedness) and current and future debt service obligations, our ability to reduce our outstanding debt levels in accordance with our stated intention and the resulting impact on our financial condition, cash flows and results of operations.
+- the impacts of the ongoing COVID-19 pandemic on our business, including the impacts on our supply chain; - the expense, timing and outcome of legal and governmental proceedings, investigations and information requests relating to, among other matters, our disclosure and accounting practices, including the impact of our settlement with the SEC, pending and ongoing investigations by the U.S. and PRC authorities, a number of pending litigations, including putative class actions, and other investigations or proceedings that are ongoing or may be initiated; - the outcome and effect of the restructuring of our financial obligations;

+- the success of members of our management in assuming their roles and the ability of the management team to implement and achieve our strategies and goals as they develor: - the success of the members of our board of directors in assuming their roles; - the effect of the non-reliance identified in, and the resultant restatement of, certain of our previously issued financial results; and any claims, investigations or proceedings (and any costs, expenses, use of resources, diversion of management time and efforts, liability and damages that may result therefrom), negative publicity or reputational harm that has arisen or may arise as a result; - the effectiveness of the measures implemented to improve the overall effectiveness of our internal control system, our deficient control environment and the contributing factors leading to the misstatement of our results and the impact such measures may have on us and our businesses; - potential additional litigation and regulatory investigations (and any costs, expenses, use of resources, diversion of management time and efforts, liability and damages that may result therefrom), negative publicity and reputational harm on us, products and business that may result from public scrutiny of our business, disclosure and accounting practices; - the impacts of changes and developments in the international geopolitical environment; - · the impacts of changes and developments in regulatory policies in China and the United States; and - our debt (and potential additional future indebtedness) and current and future debt service obligations, our ability to reduce our outstanding debt levels in accordance with our stated intention and the resulting impact on our financial condition, cash flows and results of operations.

 In addition, we are faced with other risks and uncertainties, any of which could have a material adverse effect on our business, financial condition, results of operations and prospects.
-A summary of the principal risks we face is set forth below:
+In particular, as we are a China-based company incorporated in the Cayman Islands, you should pay special attention to subsections headed "Item 3.
+Key Information-3.D.
+Risk Factors-Risks Relating to Our Corporate Structure."
+A summary of the principal risks we face is set forth below.

-Risks Relating to Our Internal Investigation, Restatement of Our Consolidated Financial Statements, Internal Controls, Offshore Restructuring and Related Matters
+Risks Relating to Our Internal Investigation, Restatement of Our Consolidated Financial Statements, Internal Control, Offshore Restructuring and Related Matters